NobilityDeviant/ComposeToJAR/README.md

 }
 ```

-Then inside of your `dependecies` block, you are going to add this:
+Then inside of your `dependencies` block, you are going to add this:

 ```
 //... other dependencies... ie: implementation(compose.material3)